SimranKKamboj/Photometry/README.md

 bad_frames = [56,83,86] # Frames that are noisy
 rows_to_skip = indef+cosmicrays+star_pollution+bad_frames

-# define the data interval so here these three present the otime range for three nightd
+# define the data interval so here these three present the otime range for three nights
 intervals = [
     (0, 6),(92,100),(116,124)
 ]